praveenoruganti/praveenoruganti-design-patterns/README.md

 ### Behavioral patterns
 A solution for the ideal interaction between objects and how to provide loose coupling and flexibility Ex.
-Observer pattern – get notified of the change of the state of an object being observed (observer/subject)
+Observer pattern â€“ get notified of the change of the state of an object being observed (observer/subject)

 Here with the behavioral patterns
 -  Chain of Responsibility